 Individual supervision will be provided on a weekly basis by Dr. Keedy.
-One didactic seminar specific to the externship will be held August-November and February-May on Mondays.
-Externs will also have the option to attend other additional didactics amongst the many ongoing training activities in our department, most of which are available remotely.
+One didactic seminar specific to the externship will be held August-November and February-May.
+Days for supervision and didactics are flexible and can be planned to mutually fit Dr. Keedy's and the extern's scheduling needs.
+The majority of psychotherapy is conducted remotely, but being onsite at the medical center at least 1⁄2 day per week should be feasible for the extern most weeks in order to see some cases in person and have some in person supervision at times.
+Supervision and the didactic can be remote at times, too.
+Flexibility is a key construct for working with this patient population and this is reflected in the flexible management of the supervisor-supervisee meeting times and method.
+Externs will also have the option to attend other didactics amongst the many ongoing training activities in our department, which are a mix of on and offsite formats.
 Offerings include Psychiatry Grand Rounds, CBT Seminar, ACT Seminar, Neurology Grand Rounds, Neuroscience speaker series, Child Psychiatry Colloquium, and interdisciplinary case conferences.